 You can block content by keywords (like “Facebook” or “porn”) and manage Internet access based on a schedule for one or a group of clients.
 The QoS feature is a bit simplistic.
 You can only enable or disable the access priority for a client.

 There’s also Alexa integration.
-I find this a bit of a gimmick, but if for some reason you want to use voice control with the router, you can.
+I find this a bit of a gimmick, but if you want to use voice control with the router for some reason, you can.

 In all, I was able to find everything I’d like to use in a network in the Archer AX300.
 The only thing missing is the built-in online protection, which is not a standard feature.